mzayatz/blog/posts/panc.md

  - travel
 ---

 My inaugural post.
-It's apt that it's on Anchorage--one of my favorite cities to spend the night. <!--more--> The flavor of the air in Anchorage reminds me of Reykjavik or Tallinn.
+It's apt that it's on Anchorage&mdash;one of my favorite cities to spend the night.
+The flavor of the air in Anchorage reminds me of Reykjavik or Tallinn.
 The brisk wind feels clean and mountains seem to find their way into every photo.

 **Hotel** - [The Hotel Captain Cook](https://captaincook.com).
 Wood, wood everywhere.
 The hotel exudes peak 1970s glamour and luxury.